foureyes/csci-ua.0480-fall2020-034/midterm/sp20-sample.md

 1. [Download the starter files, ait-sp20-midterm-sample.zip](ait-sp20-midterm-sample.zip)
 2. Write all of your code within the folder extracted (called `ait-sp20-midterm`)
+3. The dependencies of the project are in `package.json`:
+	* it might be useful to copy that up one directory: `cp package.json ../` as node looks in the current directory and parent directories for node_modules (doing this will make it so that you don't have to maually delete node_modules when uploading)
+	* once `package.json` is copied, you can go back up to the directory that contains the unzipped folder, `ait-sp20-midterm` and run your install there, so `node_modules` won't be in your uploaded zip file
+	* remember, with a package.json, `npm install` will install all listed dependencies
-3. Additional templates can be added
+4. Additional templates can be added
-4. The only modules that can be used are the ones `require`d in `app.js` and built-in modules in node (such as `fs`, `path`, `net`, etc.)
+5. The only modules that can be used are the ones `require`d in `app.js` and built-in modules in node (such as `fs`, `path`, `net`, etc.)
-5. Create a `README.md` file with the number of each question that you attempted, each on a new line
 6. __MAKE SURE YOUR CODE IS RUNNABLE and THERE ARE NO IMMEDIATE RUNTIME ERRORS__ before your last submission!
 7. __Export the classes or variables as specified in each question__
 	* for example, in your express app, export `app`